Rigorous computation of expansion in one-dimensional dynamics: Main algorithms

 \subsection{Computation of a lower bound for the expansion}

-Finally, Algorithm~\ref{alg:main} describes the entire procedure of obtaining a lower bound on the expansion exponent of $f$ on $I \setminus \Delta$ that we propose.
+Finally, Algorithm~\ref{alg:main} describes the entire procedure of obtaining a lower bound on the expansion exponent of $f$ on $I \setminus \Delta$.
 As we show in Section~\ref{sec:new_vs_old}, this method provides considerably better results than the method based on uniform partitions in~\cite{Day2008}.